chribonn/UPSMonitor/README.md

 This tool has now been moved to a repository of its own as it can be used in other scenarios.
 It is found at: https://github.com/chribonn/PS_ResetLogs.

+## Test-* Scripts

+Two scripts are included with this archive:

+* Test-Email.ps1
+* Test-Win32Battery.ps1

+These are simple diagnostics tools that will help verify the email functionality and whether the UPS data can be read.
+Using these tools first will ensure that the parameters are correct and the UPS data is readable.

 ## Contact information

 Feel free to fork this project and improve it.
 If you would like to join the effort to make improvements contact me on chribonn@gmail.com.